A Brief History of Source Code Distribution Practices

 We published another video just over a week ago titled, ‘How to Setup LINSTOR on Proxmox VE.’
 As you all know, I’m a huge fan of this kind of content, delivering real value to our users by sharing the team’s knowledge.
 It’s what open source is all about.

 And this brings me nicely to a tech guide we have published: ‘Making Nagios XI Highly Available on RHEL 9 by Using DRBD & Pacemaker.’
-I invite all interested readers to access and use our material and join the community Slack channel to contact the team if you require more information.
+I invite all interested readers to access and use our material and join the LINBIT community if you require more information.

 Last but never least, the software updates.
 The main update since I last wrote has been drbd-utils v9.25.0, which provides a completely new drbdmon, including a much-improved user experience and feature set.